 As part of the relief provided to America’s families, small businesses, and major industries as they struggle with the effects of the COVID-19 crisis, federal stimulus efforts thus far have recognized the unique position of child care and has included assistance to young children, their families, and the child care providers who care for them.

-The largest relief package thus far, however, is Phase III, the Coronavirus Aid, Relief, and Economic Security (CARES) Act — a $2.2 trillion bill that passed with near unanimous, bipartisan support in the House and Senate.
+The largest relief package thus far is Phase III, the Coronavirus Aid, Relief, and Economic Security (CARES) Act — a $2.2 trillion bill that passed with near unanimous, bipartisan support in the House and Senate.
 It is the primary focus of this resource.
+Most recently, Phase 3.5, the Paycheck Protection Program and Health Care Enhancement Act, amended small business programs enacted in the CARES Act and provided additional funding for small business loans, among other provisions.